NBISweden/assemblyeval-smk/README.md

 `fasta`, of which `species`, `version` and `fasta` are required (`id` will be auto-generated from `species`_`version` if missing).

 See the tutorial [understanding jsonschema](https://json-schema.org/understanding-json-schema/) for an accessible introduction to schemas.

 ### Workflow configuration

-The workflow is configured by defining up to four input data files and what applications to run.
-The input files are `assemblies`, `transcripts`, `reads`, and `datasources`, where only `assemblies` is
+The workflow is configured by defining up to three input data files and what applications to run.
+The input files are `assemblies`, `transcripts`, and `reads`, where only `assemblies` is mandatory:
-mandatory:

     assemblies: config/assemblies.tsv
     transcripts: config/transcripts.tsv
     reads: config/reads.tsv
-	datasources: config/datasources.tsv

 Each input data file is a tab-separated file listing file names and associated metadata.
 See the schemas for details or tests for examples.

+The tabular input files can also be represented as lists in yaml format.
+For instance, the following tabular data

+    species	version	fasta
+    foo	v1	resources/assembly.v1.fasta
+    foo	v2	resources/assembly.v2.fasta

+would be represented as follows in yaml format

+    - species: foo
+      description: Version 1 assembly of foo
+      version: v1
+      fasta: resources/assembly.v1.fasta
+    - species: foo
+      description: Version 2 assembly of foo
+      version: v2
+      fasta: resources/assembly.v2.fasta

 Tool configurations are listed below.